benmccary/ben-reading.github.io/_posts/2017-11-17-waking-gods.markdown

 Waking Gods picks up pretty much where the prior book leaves off: giant robot needs to be reassembled, secret society put together to do the job, same cast of characters now just learning to use the machine.
 The book was garbage and I regret reading it.
 If you want to see why, just go read my take on [Sleeping Giants]({{site.baseurl}}{% post_url 2017-11-02-sleeping-giants %}).

-I'll say this: some characters find out they had a kid whose really creepy.
+I'll say this: some characters find out they had a kid who's really creepy.
 There's more Pacific Rim ripoffs.
 The book ends with another out-of-nowhere twist that makes you go, "maybe the next one will be better than the last two."
 If I ever find out, it's because the commute is really getting to me and I'm desperate.

 So, no real review.
 I regret wasting my life listening to it, I don't want to regret wasting my life writing a review.